Proposals

 "Saw this and thought of your project.
 No reply needed."

 You are not following up.
-You are showing up as someone who is still thinking about the problem.
-Buyers come back to people who think about their problems.
+You are showing up as someone still thinking about their problem.
+People come back to people who think about their problems.

-Day 21.
-By now you have probably been talking to one person — usually the operator, the founder, or the marketing lead.
-There is almost always a second reader: a CFO, a co-founder, a VP, a legal contact.
-The first reader's silence often means the second reader pushed back and the first reader doesn't know how to tell you.
+By now you've probably been talking to one person.
+There is almost always a second person behind them — a co-founder, a CFO, a head of marketing, someone in legal.
+The first person's silence often means the second person pushed back, and the first person doesn't know how to tell you.

 "Going to park this proposal on my side so it stops cluttering your inbox.
 If the project comes back around, just reply to this and I'll re-send the latest version.
 No pressure either way."